pgtipping/Synthalyst/memory-bank/activeContext.md

 ## Current Focus (2024-03-01)

+The current focus is on fixing TypeScript errors in the Interview Questions Generator that were causing build failures in Vercel deployment.
+We've added proper type annotations to callback parameters in filter and map functions throughout the file, replacing implicit 'any' types with explicit string and unknown types where appropriate.
+This ensures type safety and prevents build failures in production.

-The current focus is on fixing a critical security issue where the Groq API key was being exposed to the client.
+Previously, the focus was on fixing a critical security issue where the Groq API key was being exposed to the client.
 We've replaced all instances of `NEXT_PUBLIC_GROQ_API_KEY` with the server-side only `GROQ_API_KEY` to ensure that API keys are never exposed to the client.
 This change affects multiple API routes including the llama.ts, learning-content, 2do/process-voice, competency-manager, and training-plan routes.
 We've also updated the .env.example files to remove any references to public API keys.

 Previously, the focus was on enhancing the Interview Questions Generator by redesigning the UI to clearly separate questions, evaluation tips, and scoring rubrics.
 We've implemented a tabbed interface that organizes the generated content into distinct sections, making it easier for users to navigate between different types of content.
 This redesign addresses the issue where the output was mixed up and not properly separated, providing a much better user experience.